 |

 If you continue around the bay and follow the signs to Polychnitou or Skala Polychnitou and then look for the signs to Nifida you will find perhaps the two best restaurants on the island.
-The far one, nearly at the mouth of the bay, is called Giotis and specializes in fresh fish, grilled meat and the same things most restaurants in Lesvos specialize in.
-The closer restaurant is called Grigoris run by Lefteris and Stamatis or maybe Stamatis and Lefteris, and I think it may be my favorite restaurant in Lesvos.
+The closer restaurant is called Grigoris run by Lefteris and Stamatis or maybe Stamatis and Lefteris,

 Besides having the best sardeles pastes, fried whole fresh shrimp, lakerda pastes and fresh fish, they have a variety of vegetarean keftedes, which are deep-fried patties made from tomato (tomato-keftedes like in Santorini), cheese (tiro-keftedes), zucchini (kolokithiakeftedes), chickpeas (rivithokeftedes) and of course they must have keftedes (meatballs) which we did not order since by this time we were keftedesed out.
 Order the giouslemedes.
 Don't even worry about what

 they are.
 You will like them.
 Based on these and their amazing fish dishes not to mention the service which was friendly I would call Grigoris my Number 1 restaurant in Lesvos.
 But really between the three restaurants above you really can't miss and actually the fish taverna in the harbor right in Skala Polychnitou is really good too.
 For this reason I would have to say that for food lovers the best place to stay is Vatera because you are close to all these restaurants.
+The far one,

 |